 To host a website in China you will need a registered Chinese company (to learn more about setting up a WFOE in China click here) in order to set up the hosting and apply for an ICP (Internet Content Provider) registration number.
 In order to be completely compliant with Chinese government internet regulations, you will need to list your ICP number in the footer of your Chinese website via a link that leads to the website of Ministry of Industry and Information Technology.
 This is an important step as it will be useful in the future as an ICP is required for any kind of paid digital advertising in China.

 In China, like the rest of the world, there are many options for digital advertising.
 Baidu, WeChat, JinRiTouTiao and Weibo are some of the main platforms.
 Each has their own pros and cons and can be useful depending on your persona, product/service and situation.

-Once you have a Chinese hosted website that is designed and translated according to the needs of your Chinese clients you can create programmatic forms in Wordpress to synchronize data submitted in Wordpress with forms created in your HubSpot CRM.
+Once you have a Chinese hosted website that is designed and translated according to the needs of your Chinese clients you can create programmatic forms in Wordpress to synchronise data submitted in Wordpress with forms created in your HubSpot CRM.
 Developing this link isn’t "marketer friendly" and you may require the services of a developer experienced in using the HubSpot API and Wordpress back-end.
 Using this style of forms will ensure that your website loads very fast in China as even using landing pages hosted in HubSpot can dramatically slow down your loading times which can be a huge conversion barrier for forms - especially in China.